exosphere-project/exosphere/contributing.md

 Maintainers, please ensure the MR passes this checklist before approving.
 Consult co-maintainers when making the occasional exception.
 Offer to help new contributors.

-- MR description is fully populated
+- MR description is fully populated.
-- MR effectively fixes all issues that it claims to fix
+- MR effectively fixes all issues that it claims to fix.
-- MR does not decrease the overall consistency or polish of Exosphere's UI
+- MR does not decrease the overall consistency or polish of Exosphere's UI.
-- MR does not decrease Exosphere's overall code quality
+- MR does not decrease Exosphere's overall code quality.
-- MR does not break existing functionality or behavior that users are likely to care about
+- MR does not break existing functionality or behavior that users are likely to care about.
-- If MR adds/changes/removes UI elements in `src/Style/Widgets/`, then `src/Style/StyleGuide.elm` shows example usage of that widget
+- If the MR adds/changes/removes UI elements in `src/Style/Widgets/`, then `src/DesignSystem/Explorer.elm` shows example usage of that widget.
-- If MR adds/changes/removes app flags (in `src/Types/Flags.elm`), then the following are updated accordingly:
+- If the MR adds/changes/removes app flags (in `src/Types/Flags.elm`), then the following are updated accordingly:
-  - `config.js`
+  + `config.js`
-  - all files in `environment-configs/` **(else you may break production sites!)**
+  + all files in `environment-configs/` **(else you may break production sites!)**
-  - "Runtime configuration options" section in README.md
+  + "Runtime configuration options" section in README.md
-- MR does not use hard-coded representations of [localized strings](docs/nomenclature-reference.md) in the UI
+- MR does not use hard-coded representations of [localized strings](docs/nomenclature-reference.md) in the UI.
-- Follow-up issues are created for any new issues that the MR causes or uncovers
+- Follow-up issues are created for any new issues that the MR causes or uncovers.
-  - If MR introduces any technical debt, these issues are assigned to MR author
+  - If the MR introduces any technical debt, these issues are assigned to MR author.
-- If MR adds/changes/removes any popovers, ensure that their IDs are unique.
+- If the MR adds/changes/removes any popovers, ensure that their IDs are unique.

 ## Continuous Integration